How the most progressive retailers are driving positive impact in society

 Retail’s role in reducing collective stressors

-One delayed morning train can cause moments of emotional tension across hundreds of workspaces.
+One delayed morning train can cause moments of emotional tension across hundreds of people's workspaces.
 Retail experiences have a less obvious but similar capacity.
 Negative moments caused by ineffective communication or a poorly designed in-store service can easily create inconvenience and aggravation.
-These stressors significantly add up, accumulating to a collective experience across a day or a week.
-These moments might compound to an even greater degree to influence the collective mood of a community.

 Retailers need to take ownership of their role in the broader experience of local communities.
 Designing stores without friction is often a thankless endeavour.
 When something works, it is just ‘how it should be’, going unnoticed and rarely receiving praise.
 Yet positive moments, reducing stress, can contribute to an accumulated experience of society; this should not be lost on retail businesses striving to provide ‘frictionless’ experiences.
 In contrast to a delayed train, an innovation improving the experience of parking or payment can improve experiences beyond that moment.